CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/MartianMuckraker/CharacterSheetTemplate.md

 ![img]()

+## Burrowbard
+- Briefly took me in when paretns arrested.
+- Arranged for me to have home among the Orcs
+- When I returend to human civilization helped me find my footing
+- Has occassionally helped my cause for justice
+- I now serve as an Urban Robin Hood of sorts.

 ## Attributes and Core Skills

 | STR       |  0   |      | RFX             |  1   |      | INT               |  0   |      |